-"Nearly two-thirds of women who die suddenly of a heart attack did not seek attention for prior symptoms," said Christina S. Reuss, MD, a board-certified independent cardiologist at the HonorHealth Heart and Vascular Institute in Scottsdale, Arizona, and a fellow of the American College of Cardiology.
+"Nearly two-thirds of women who die suddenly of a heart attack did not seek attention for prior symptoms," said Christina S. Reuss, MD, a cardiologist and independent member of the HonorHealth medical staff.
 "Therefore, educating and empowering our female patients on heart disease is paramount.
 Heart disease can be prevented."

 Signs and symptoms of heart disease in women

 A heart attack needs to be recognized quickly because "time is muscle."
 Heart attack symptoms in women include: